Has Anyone Survived Lyme Disease?

 Does chronic Lyme disease mean symptoms are permanent?

 No. Persistent symptoms can improve.
-Chronic does not mean irreversible.

-Why do some people struggle longer than others?
+Why do some people struggle longer?

-No. Lyme disease remains a clinical diagnosis, and symptoms deserve evaluation—not dismissal.
+No. Lyme disease is a clinical diagnosis.

 Related Reading